Programmatic access to Octopus Energy Power Up and Free Electricity Session time data.

 end_time: "{{state_attr('sensor.power_up_times', 'end') | as_datetime }}"

-This converts the previous sensor in to something a bit easier to work with.
-The sensor will turn ON
+This converts the previous sensor into something a bit easier to work with.
+The sensor will turn ON at the start of the Power Up and OFF at the end.
+There are four attributes of this sensor:

-The main Github page is here: https://github.com/8none1/octopus_powerups
+The main GitHub repository is here: https://github.com/8none1/octopus_powerups

-You can get £50 credit if you sign up to Octopus using this link: https://share.octopus.energy/great-kiwi-634 (and so do I).
+You can get ÂŁ50 credit if you sign up to Octopus using this link: https://share.octopus.energy/great-kiwi-634 (and so do I).